tarantool/doc/doc/reference/tooling/tt_cli/create.rst

 defining their initial structure and content.
 A template can include application code, configuration, build scripts, and other resources.

-``tt`` comes with built-in templates for popular use-cases.
+``tt`` comes with built-in templates for popular use cases.
 You can also create custom templates for specific purposes.

 .. _tt-create-built-in: